 Yes, go for a retreat.
 Many centers are offering this experience now.
 You can go for a guided one or just on your own.
 Choose a location where you can take long walks.

 Take risks in your choices.

-Remember, places are just a stage for life to play out their scenes.
+Remember, places are just a stage for life to play out its scenes.
 It is not home.
-If you blow it, you don't have to face the music the next day.
+You don't have to face the music the next day if you blow it.

 Get a life.
 Walk on the edge and push your limit, and experience something new.
 Stay in small, local hotels and chat with the owners and guests.